 When designing a system incorporating actuation it is necessary to decide which type of actuation system best suits the technical and economic demands of the system and the cost of running and maintaining the system over its whole life cycle.

-Mechanical screw jacks and linear actuators are increasingly becoming the preferred choice of actuation over the equivalent hydraulic or pneumatic systems with advantages including simpler and smaller installation, a cleaner, healthier, quieter environment, lower energy costs with less maintenance.
+Mechanical screw jacks and linear actuators are increasingly becoming the preferred choice of actuation over the equivalent hydraulic or pneumatic systems with advantages including simpler and smaller installation, a cleaner, healthier, quieter environment, lower energy costs and less maintenance.

 There are compromises and considerations to be made when choosing between the various systems for a particular application and each has its own benefits.
 For example, the cost of an individual hydraulic cylinder may be lower than that of a screw jack but the cost of the whole hydraulic system may be greater than the electromechanical equivalent.
 This is more likely to be the case where only a small number of actuators are required.